Is tastytrade Safe?

 • Treasury securities

-tastytrade does not offer OTC stocks or international shares.
-For options, you can trade equity, index, and futures options.
-For futures, both standard and micro futures are available.
-Bonds and mutual funds are not offered.
+However, tastytrade does not support OTC stocks or foreign shares.
+The options category includes equity, index, and futures options.
+Futures include both regular and micro futures.
+Bonds and mutual funds are not available.

-All tastytrade accounts are self-managed.
-There are no managed accounts, financial advice, or financial planning services.
+All accounts are self-directed, with no managed accounts, financial advice, or planning services.

-Account types available include individual, joint, trust, retirement, and business accounts. tastytrade also lets people in many foreign countries open accounts.
+Account types available include individual, joint, trust, retirement, and business accounts. tastytrade also accepts accounts from residents of many foreign countries.

 Cash Features

-tastytrade only has brokerage accounts and does not offer separate cash accounts.
-There are no debit cards or checkwriting options.
+tastytrade doesn’t offer cash accounts; it only provides brokerage accounts.
+There are no debit cards or check-writing features.
 You can transfer funds using ACH.

 Website Trading

-tastytrade's website is the main way to trade.
+tastytrade’s website is the main hub for trading.
 It has three main tabs: Trading, Dashboard, and Manage.
-Clicking "Trading" opens the online platform.
+Clicking "Trading" opens the web-based platform.

-The trading platform has an order ticket with four types of trades: market, limit, stop, and stop limit.
-You can also use bracket orders and short selling.
-There's a visual interface to see possible gains and losses on options trades, called "Curve" mode.
+The platform has an order ticket with four trade types: market, limit, stop, and stop limit.
+There are also bracket orders and an option for short selling.
+A graphical interface helps visualize gains and losses on options trades, available in "Curve" mode.

-Other features include tastylive, a live video news service, and a backtesting tool.
+Additional features include tastylive (a live video news service) and a backtesting tool.

 Mobile App

-tastytrade's mobile app is very similar to the website.
-Watchlists sync across devices, and you can set alerts from stock profiles.
-You can rotate charts horizontally, but there are no charting tools.
+The mobile app mirrors the website.
+Watchlists sync between platforms, and alerts can be set from stock profiles.
+Charts can be rotated horizontally, though there are no graphing tools available.

 Desktop Program

 The desktop platform has over 300 technical studies.
-There is no right-click menu, but you can quickly buy or sell from the top of the charts.
+It lacks a right-click menu but has buy and sell buttons at the top of charts for quick order entry.

-There are two order tickets: a regular ticket and a pairs ticket that lets you send two orders at once, with one being a short order.
-You can use the pairs ticket for stocks or futures.
+There are two order tickets: a regular ticket and a pairs ticket for sending two orders simultaneously, one side short.
+The pairs ticket works for stocks and futures.

 Fees and Minimums

-tastytrade accounts have no minimum deposit and no ongoing fees.
+tastytrade accounts have no minimum deposit and no recurring fees.

 Commissions:

-Equity options: $1 per leg when opening, with a $10 max per leg.
-No closing fees (except for regulatory and exchange fees).
+Equity options: $1 per leg on opening, max $10 per leg.
+No fees on closing (except regulatory and exchange fees).

 Futures options: $2.50 per contract.